Glossary & FAQs

 NCND

 Stands for Non-contact-non-destructive and is the core principle of our technology.
 By eliminating physical contact with evidence, we preserve its integrity and maximise usability.
-At the same time, the non‑destructive approach ensures that evidence remains intact for subsequent testing and interpretation, supporting the addition of information throughout an investigation.
+At the same time, the non‑destructive approach ensures that evidence remains intact for subsequent testing and interpretation, such as being able to swab a fingermark for DNA after capturing it using BlindSite, supporting the addition of information throughout an investigation.

 Non-contact scale bar

 Is a proprietary feature integrated into BlindSite that automatically overlays a digital scale bar into every captured image.
-This eliminates the need for a physical ruler at the scene reducing contamination risk.
+This eliminates the need for a physical ruler at the scene reducing contamination risk and accidental destruction of evidence.

 Scene camera